 - Diuretics to remove extra fluid from the body.

-In the most severe cases of double inlet left ventricle, a surgeon may recommend a heart transplant for your child.
+In the most severe cases of double inlet left ventricle, your baby’s healthcare provider may recommend a heart transplant.

 How can double inlet left ventricle be prevented?

 You can’t prevent double inlet left ventricle because the condition’s cause isn’t known.
 However, you can take steps to ensure a healthy pregnancy before you’re even pregnant.
 Ways to take care of yourself include: